aziontech/mm-js-packages-analysis/dato-cms-analysis/README.md

 # Dato CMS Analysis

-In this example (test), has been te4h adaptation of this example https://github.com/datocms/nextjs-demo to run in the Azion edge runtime.
+In this example (test), has been made the adaptation of this example https://github.com/datocms/nextjs-demo to run in the Azion edge runtime.

 ## Necessary Adaptations

-- Substitute the @datocms/cma-client-node for @datocms/cma-client-browser (https://github.com/datocms/js-rest-api-clients)
+- Substitute the @datocms/cma-client-node for @datocms/cma-client-browser - [js-rest-api-clients](https://github.com/datocms/js-rest-api-clients)
+- Setup the layout.js to use vercel edge runtime
 ## Results

 - ✅ **Contains usage examples.**